davew-msft/2019AzureMigrateYourApps/Lab2-ContainerizingApplications/README.md

 6. You should have two app settings something like this ![productappsettings](../images/productappsettings.png)

+7. Press Save

 **Note**: Connection strings can also be resolved from [Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/) using [Key Vault references](https://docs.microsoft.com/en-us/azure/app-service/app-service-key-vault-references).

-7. Press Save
+We are not using Key Vault for this lab, but these are good references to review.

 #### Inventory Service